 The order sets core principles for the regulation of the U.S. financial system and directs the secretary of the U.S. Department of the Treasury to consult with regulatory agencies and the Financial Stability Oversight Council (FSOC) and then report to the president on existing laws, treaties, regulations, guidance, reporting, and recordkeeping policies that inhibit operating the financial system in accordance with the core principles.

-executive order aimed at reducing the growth of regulatory costs and the volume of regulation.
+Executive Order to Reduce Regulation and Control Regulatory Costs IssuedPresident Trump issued, on Jan.
+30, 2017, an executive order aimed at reducing the growth of regulatory costs and the volume of regulation.

 Under the order, when proposing a new regulation, an agency must identify two existing regulations to be considered for elimination, and the agency must offset new regulatory costs by eliminating the same costs from at least two regulations.
 Effective immediately, most executive departments and agencies also will be required to maintain a total incremental budgetary cost of zero or less for all finalized regulations, unless required by law or approved by the director of the Office of Management and Budget (OMB).